 Ideally, the best dump location is an RV water tank dumping station.
 But when you’re on the road, it’s not always apparent as you drive from point A to point B where to pull over and drain the RV tanks properly.
 Again, never ever just pull over to an empty area and drain onto open ground.
 You are creating a public health risk and you could be fined or even arrested for doing so, ranging from pollution to public health violations.

 In the old days, RV drain tank locations where everywhere on the road.
 Every rest stop, gas station, and campground had one just for that purpose.
-Unfortunately, a lot of these free locations disappeared over the years because of the cost of keeping them ready as well as due to rude and uncaring campers dumping all sorts of trash in them or creating real biohazards with leaving the wrong material.
+Unfortunately, a lot of these free locations disappeared over the years because of the cost of keeping them ready as well as due to rude and uncaring campers dumping all sorts of trash in them rather than in their camping trash cans or creating real biohazards with leaving the wrong material.
 Local governments who were responsible for the cleanup started eliminating the free drain spots entirely to avoid the hassle, putting the issue back on RV owners and users in total due to the behavior of a few.

 First, you’re going to have to incorporate more planning in your RV trips.
 That means getting a map for your trip area, using references, and searching the Internet to find all the viable and known sani-dump locations along your route.
 Then mark them on your map, or keep a list handy so you can type them into your GPS.
 Search for dump stations, sani-dumps, RV dump locations, and similar terms to find as many locations as you can to have plenty of options on your trip.
 There’s even a website dedicated to helping campers find RV dump sites in the United States.